Absence of bound states for waveguides in 2D periodic structures: Abstract

 \section{Abstract}

 We study a Helmholtz-type spectral problem in a two-dimensional medium consisting of a fully periodic background structure and a a perturbation in form of a line defect.
 The defect is aligned along one of the coordinate axes, periodic in that direction (with the same periodicity as the background) and bounded in the other direction.
 This setting models a so-called ``soft-wall'' waveguide problem.
-We show that there are no bound states, i.e.~the whole spectrum of the corresponding operator self-adjoint operator is absolutely continuous.
+We show that there are no bound states, i.e. the spectrum of the operator under study contains no point spectrum.